Omega (band): History

 Omega regrouped in 1994 for a major concert at Népstadion in Budapest, with special appearances by former members Gábor Presser and Tamás Somló, plus Rudolf Schenker and Klaus Meine of the Scorpions.
 Following the collapse of Communism in Hungary, most of Omega's previously suppressed albums were released on CD and generated great interest in the band as it returned to performing in 1994.
 Their first new album after reuniting was Trans and Dance in 1995.

 In later years, the nation of Hungary bestowed many awards on the band for their important contributions to the country's music and culture, including the Liszt Ferenc Prize in 1986, the Hungarian National Award in 1998, and the Kossuth Prize in 2013.
 For their 50th anniversary in 2012, Omega toured with a symphony under the name "Omega Rhapsody".
 Longtime bassist Tamás Mihály, who had been with the band since 1967, retired from live performances in 2014, though his departure was not officially announced until 2017.
 The band continued to tour regularly with a rotating cast of sidemen, and the album 55 - Volt Egyszer Egy Vadkelet was released in 2017.

 Founding keyboardist/singer László Benkő died at age 77 on 18 November 2020; he had been with Omega consistently since 1962.
 Just three days later, on 21 November 2020, longtime bassist Tamás Mihály died at age 73.
 The album Testamentum was released less than a week later, though its release date had been scheduled long in advance.
 The album was described as a "farewell" record and contained contributions from both Benkő and Mihály.

 Founding singer János Kóbor died at age 78 on 6 December 2021 after contracting COVID-19.
 The band's manager has indicated that the remaining members will not perform under the Omega name in the future but tribute concerts in different formations may occur.
-As a finale to the band's 60-year history and in memory of the deceased band members, the remaining musicians joined with friends and performed as "Omega Testamentum Orchestra" at a three-day festival in Őriszentpéter from August 12 to 14, 2022.
+As a finale to the band's 60-year history and in memory of the deceased band members, the remaining musicians joined with friends and performed as "Omega Testamentum Orchestra" at a three-day festival in Őriszentpéter from 12 to 14 August 2022.